solana-labs/solana-web3.js/packages/rpc-subscriptions/README.md

 Given an `RpcSubscriptionsChannel`, will return a new channel that parses data published to the `'message'` channel as JSON, and JSON-stringifies messages sent via the `send(message)` method.

+### `getRpcSubscriptionsChannelWithBigIntJSONSerialization(channel)`

+Similarly, to `getRpcSubscriptionsChannelWithJSONSerialization`, this function will stringify and parse JSON message to and from the given `string` channel.
+However, this function parses any integer value as a `BigInt` in order to safely handle numbers that exceed the JavaScript `Number.MAX_SAFE_INTEGER` value.

 ### `getRpcSubscriptionsChannelWithAutoping(channel)`

 Given an `RpcSubscriptionsChannel`, will return a new channel that sends a ping message to the inner channel if a message has not been sent or received in the last `intervalMs`.
 In web browsers, this implementation sends no ping when the network is down, and sends a ping immediately upon the network coming back up.